adobe/web-platform-zoo/experiments/web-components-bundler/README.md

 built to include specific sets of Web Components defined by the bundle URL.

+Smaller bundles help with page loading performance, but creating bundles for specific sets of components is hard to manage efficiently.
+Using dynamic bundling, developers can specify which components they need in a given page (and when) by using URLs like `/bundler/Card,List,StandardListItem.js` in the page markup.

 Note that I'm no expert in JS code bundling and tree shaking, so bundling code improvements are certainly possible, for now this is just a proof of concept.